See what's happening at the National Anzac Centre during your visit

 The Desert Mounted Corps Memorial stands at the summit of Mt Clarence.
 It is a recast of the original statue erected at Suez in 1932.
 The granite blocks are the originals from Suez and bullet marks can still be seen on them.

-Erected by their comrades & the Governments of Australia & New Zealand, the memorial commemorates the members of the Australian Light Horse, the New Zealand Mounted Rifles, the Imperial Camel Corps & the Australian Flying Corps who lost their lives in Egypt, Palestine & Syria.
-1916 - 1918.
+Erected by their comrades and the Governments of Australia & New Zealand, the memorial commemorates the members of the Australian Light Horse, the New Zealand Mounted Rifles, the Imperial Camel Corps & the Australian Flying Corps who lost their lives in Egypt, Palestine & Syria 1916 - 1918.

 The memorial is the site of Albany’s Anzac Day dawn service on 25 April each year and is accessed by foot via a commemorative staircase that interprets the memorial.
 Accessible car bays are available adjacent to the memorial via a sealed service road.